Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Conclusions

-In short, we uncovered here the general mechanism producing the dark energy.
+\item{In short, we uncovered here the general mechanism producing the dark energy today.
 This mechanism has it grounds on well known quantum physics and cosmology.
-The dark energy appears as a {\bf quantum vacuum effect} arising when stable and weakly coupled quantum fields live in expanding cosmological space-times. {\bf No} dark energy is produced in Minkowski space-time.
+The dark energy appears as a {\bf quantum vacuum effect} arising when stable and weakly coupled quantum fields live in expanding cosmological space-times.
+That is to say, dark energy in the universe today is a QFT effect in (classical) curved space-times.
+That is to say, this is a {\it semiclassical gravity effect}.}

+{\item In addition, we have found here that the {\it axion} with mass in the {\it meV range} is a very serious candidate for dark energy, while we have shown already \cite{HdVNSaxion}, \cite{UniversekeV} that it is robustely excluded as a dark matter candidate.
+The cosmic dark energy today is in the {\it meV scale} while the dark matter (cosmic and galactic) particle is in the keV scale \cite{HdVNSkeV}, \cite{UniversekeV}.}